 2. Check for reasonableness.

-A contract may contain or lack terms, obligations, rights or other features that make aspects of the contract unreasonable for the specific circumstances to be covered.
+Agreements may contain or lack terms, contract obligations, rights or other features that make aspects of the contract unreasonable for the specific circumstances to be covered.

 All objections should be identified, corrections proposed and questions or comments raised for consideration.